What is a Prolapse?

 Here is a list of prolapse symptoms – you don’t have to experience all of these symptoms to have a prolapse.
 And sometimes, women don’t have any symptoms.

-- Vaginal heaviness or dragging sensation- especially at the end of the day after prolonged standing/walking.
+- Vaginal heaviness, pressure or dragging sensation- especially at the end of the day or after prolonged standing/walking.

-- Lump or bulge protruding from the vagina
+- Lump or bulge when you wipe yourself

 - Bladder leakage

 - Incomplete bladder or bowel emptying

 One thing is for sure – prolapse is very uncomfortable & can greatly affect a woman’s activity level & confidence.

 What should you do if you find out you have a Prolapse?

 Is it normal for women to have a Prolapse?

-1 in 2 women will experience a prolapse after childbirth – regardless of whether they give birth vaginally or via caesarian.
+Up to 50% of women will experience a prolapse (symptomatic & asymptomatic) after childbirth – regardless of whether they give birth vaginally or via caesarian.

 It is important to note that caesarean sections do NOT protect against pelvic floor dysfunction & prolapse.
 There can be a delayed onset of prolapse symptoms after birth, which means that the prolapse may occur months or years after childbirth.